 ePhyto is short for “electronic phytosanitary certificate”.
-An ePhyto is the electronic version of a phytosanitary certificate in XML format.
-All the information contained in a paper phytosanitary certificate is also in the ePhyto. ePhytos can be exchanged electronically between countries or the data printed out on paper. ePhytos should be produced in accordance with ISPM 12 including Appendix 1.
+An ePhyto is the electronic equivalent of a phytosanitary certificate in XML format.
+All the information contained in a paper phytosanitary certificate is also in the ePhyto. ePhytos are produced in accordance with ISPM 12 including Appendix 1.

 |Doc #||Title||Files||Publication date|

 |1||A brief history and developments of ePhyto||En||06 Nov 2020|

 |2||A Global ePhyto Feasibility Study||En||12 Feb 2015|

 |4||ePhyto Hub - Frequently Asked Questions||En||19 Feb 2015|